113ll3/Ibmclouddocscli/reference/ibmcloud/cli_vlan.md

 ## ibmcloud sl vlan list
 {: #sl_vlan_list}

-List all the VLANs on your account.
+List all the VLANs on your account:
 ```
 ibmcloud sl vlan list [OPTIONS]
 ```